-- 6.2 The factors used for the calculations are included as Table SP1 (Table 601 in the consolidated factors spreadsheet) in Appendix B. - 6.3 The appropriate factor will depend on the member's age (last birthday) at their date of (late) retirement.
-Factors are selected according to whether members are in the 1995 or 2008 Section.
+- 6.2 The factors used for the calculations are included as Table SP1 (Table 603 in the consolidated factors spreadsheet) in Appendix B. - 6.3 The appropriate factor will depend on the member's age (last birthday) at their date of (late) retirement.